-On Saturday morning, the world ran a sensational news: Donald Trump announces a full and immediate ceasefire between India and Pakistan.
+On Saturday morning, the world had a sensational news: Donald Trump Announces a full and immediate ceasefire between India and Pakistan.
 Did the American president actually end one of the most dangerous wars of the 21st century?

 India-Pakistan's latest conflict chapter

-Recent weeks have brought a violent escalation of tensions on the India–Pakistan line.
+The past weeks have brought a violent escalation of tensions on the line India–Pakistan.
 After the tragic assassination in Kashmir, in which 26 people were killed, India blamed Pakistan and conducted a retaliatory operation.
 In response, Islamabad hit Indian military bases, threatening to slip out of control and the real risk of war between the two atomic powers.

 Trump as a mediator – did the US end the conflict?

-"After a long night of talks, I am pleased to inform you that India and Pakistan have agreed to the full and still-still suspension of the weapon.
+"After a long night of conversation, I am pleased to inform you that India and Pakistan They agreed to the full and still massive suspension of the weapon.
 Congratulations to both countries for reason and intelligence!"

 According to American and Pakistani sources, it was the USA – with Trump and Secretary of State Marco Rubio at the head – that played a key role in mediation.
 Vice President JD Vance and representatives of Saudi Arabia and Turkey were also involved in the negotiations.